A long time ago, in a galaxy far, far away…

 They understand that buying low and selling high is one of the keys to financial success, and optimism helps them maintain the discipline to do just that.
 In essence, optimism acts as a compass, guiding investors toward long-term financial well-being.

 In a bear market, a strong pessimist may sit entirely out of the market and refuse to buy in.
 A strong optimist may be too hopeful and buy while the market is still trending down.
-The investor in the best situation is the one that marries the two outlooks.
+The investor in the best situation is the one who marries the two outlooks.

 Me?
 I would rather be an optimist and save myself the anxiety when things go to the Dark Side.

-Just ask yourself; How much risk can I take?
+Just ask yourself: How much risk can I take?
 Will this investment keep me up at night?
 If so, do you have the stomach for those rollercoaster rides?

 4. “The dark side clouds everything.
 Impossible to see the future is.” – Yoda